jame25/Piper-Read/README.md

 If a keyword in the **banned.dict** file is detected, the entire line is skipped.

-**replace.dict** functions as a replacement for a keyword or phrase, i.e LHC=Large Hadron Collider.
+**replace.dict** functions as a replacement for a keyword or phrase, i.e LHC=Large Hadron Collider

 ## Support: